Anshuman11o/Anshuman11o/README.md

 ## Hi there I'm Anshuman Agarwal 👋

-      •I am pursuing my Bachelor's degree in Computer Science at Umass Amherst •My expected graduation date is May'26
-      •I am interested in AI and Software Development •SWE (AI & Data Analytics) intern at Embee Software over Summer'24
+      •I am pursuing my Bachelor's degree in Computer Science at Umass Amherst •I am interested in AI, Robotics and Software Development •SWE (AI & Data Analytics) intern at Embee Software over Summer'24
       •Looking for Internship opportunities as a software developer •Check out the projects I have worked on in my repositories